Skip to content

 @declared_attr

-"""Map the foreign key to the configured user table.
+"""Map the organization foreign key for the invitation row.

 Returns: